NathanAW24/leetcode-practice/src/Problem128LongestConsecutiveSequence/Doc.md

         - NO → CONTINUE dunnid to do anything

-This is my code interpretation for this
+This is my code interpretation for this code.
 ```python
 class Solution:
     def longestConsecutive(self, nums: List[int]) -> int: